For a first-time sports gambler, checking out odds and betting lines in a casino sportsbook can leave you feeling less than confident.

-The minus sign shows you which team if favoured.
-When you bet on the favourite you get worse payout odds on your bet since they’re more likely to win.
+The minus sign shows you which team is favored.
+When you bet on the favorite you get worse payout odds on your bet since they’re more likely to win.

 - The number next to the minus sign is the amount you must bet to win $100 in profit.